Most of us have an attention span of 8 seconds – the only time social media managers get to engage customers with their content marketing.

 Content plays a big role in the success or failure of a social media campaign.
 Speaking with marketers, 88% of them mentioned they create custom visuals 50% of the time when it comes to social media content.
 While some reap the benefits of good content, many lose big because of their mistakes.
 The inability to recognize content flaws leads to weak campaigns.Your efforts to understand the gaps in your social media content can empower you to come up with a robust and effective content strategy.

-To avoid content paralysis – here are five content marketing mistakes you should be careful to not make:
+To avoid content paralysis – here are five content marketing mistakes you should be careful not to make:

 Using Content for Hardcore Selling